bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 My hope when planning this post was that I'd become a little more familiar with the type level programming features of GHC Haskell.
 I wasn't sure which features or to what extent.
 Having finished I'd say that I've _started_ to understand this topic.
 At the very least I've spent a bit of time becoming more familiar with a library that makes great use of GHC's type level features.

 The DSL provided by Servant allows us to construct types which specify an API contract.
 With it we were able to specify static route segments and named route parameters using `Symbol`s.
-We could associate those routes with HTTP verbs which could accept and return many different content-types using type level lists.
+We could associate those routes with HTTP verbs which could accept and return many content-types using type level lists.
 Combining these components was made easy with infix type constructors.

 The way Servant has us think "specification first" is very appealing to me, and the more time I spend with Haskell the more this method of designing and implementing software just _feels right_.
 The type level feels much more declarative: you don't talk as much about what you want to happen, instead you talk more about what things you would like to exist.
 Then it's up to you and the compiler to figure out how that might be possible.